davideganna/DataMorphers/README.md

   - **FillNA**: Replaces missing values with a default.
   - **MergeDataFrames**: Merges two DataFrames based on common keys.
   - And more!
+- Supports custom transformations, defined by the user.

 ## Installation